Posts tagged python

 Normal fixed tilt – no seasonal changes

 I found an EIA tool that reported the daily net generation breakdown for the lower 48.
 I didn’t check if its API endpoint is documented anywhere (who needs documentation when web browsers come with built-in developer tools?) but it’s pretty straightforward and I played around with the data a bit.
-Its monthly sums more or less match the generation numbers in Table 7.2b (see this gallery page), although there are some small differences, maybe because of excluding Hawaii and Alaska?
+Its monthly sums more or less match the generation numbers in Table 7.2b (see this page), although there are some small differences, maybe because of excluding Hawaii and Alaska?
 Unfortunately it doesn’t seem to report any data prior to 2018-07-01.

 Grab the entire dataset:

 MERRA2 is a global weather reanalysis dataset providing, among other things, hourly GHI data.
 I’m not very familiar with MERRA2 and wanted to do a quick comparison with PSM3 (which I am quite familiar with) just to get a rough handle on how the two datasets compare when it comes to irradiance data.

 Important notes if you want to run this notebook yourself: